alanclarke/urlite/README.md

 # ![urlite](https://cloud.githubusercontent.com/assets/640611/11125144/30a12ab0-8960-11e5-91ba-dfb682572a6c.png)

-An extremely small, fast, dependency free url parser and formatter for nodejs and the web
+A very small, fast, dependency free url parser and formatter for nodejs and the web

-- Very fast
+- fast
-- Very few lines of code
+- few lines of code
-- Good test coverage
+- 100% test coverage
-- Runs in node out of the box or in the browser with a module bundler such as browserify or webpack (commonjs)

 ## usage
 ```js